-The MEnviSci Environmental Science course is designed to offer an integrated approach to the scientific study and analysis of the environment, backed-up with a good awareness of current environmental issues and concerns.
+The MEnvSci Marine Environmental Science course is designed to offer an integrated approach to the scientific study and analysis of the marine environment, backed-up with a good awareness of current marine environmental issues and concerns.
 The course aims to provide a stimulating learning environment to enable students develop a range of academic and generic skills to help them find good quality employment on graduation, and provide the basis for a lifetime of learning.
-The course embraces the integrated nature of environmental science, drawing on biology, chemistry, physics and geology to allow students to interpret the pressures on our environment and point to ways in which we can act to manage these more successfully.
-Elements of the course can be chosen including environmental forensics, freshwater systems, flood hazard management, environmental conservation.
+The course embraces the integrated nature of marine environmental science, drawing on marine biology, oceanography, chemistry, physics and geology to allow students to interpret the pressures on our marine environment and point to ways in which we can act to manage these.
+Elements of the course can be chosen so as to follow either a broad or focused range of topics, including environmental forensics, environmental pollution and waste management and climate change.
 There is the opportunity to specialise and numerous opportunities for fieldwork.
 In the final-year dissertation, students are able to choose their own area in which to conduct a substantial environmental investigation to produce a report to a professional standard.
-The course aims to equip students to work as environmental scientists or within alternative employment.
-In general, the course aims to: Develop knowledge of the variety of strategies needed to work in the field of environmental science.
-Train environmental scientists with a specialist knowledge of a specific aspect of environmental science, such as ecology or environmental chemistry.
-In addition, and more specifically, the course aims to: Provide a stimulating, wide ranging, yet integrated programme in the environmental sciences.
+The course aims to equip students to work as marine environmental scientists or within alternative employment.
+In general, the course aims to: Develop knowledge of the variety of strategies needed to work in the field of marine environmental science.
+Train marine environmental scientists with a specialist knowledge of a specific aspect of environmental science, such as marine ecology, marine environmental chemistry or environmental conservation.
+In addition, and more specifically, the course aims to: Provide a stimulating, wide ranging, yet integrated programme in the marine environmental sciences.
 Develop a range of key skills through opportunities provided in the study modules, including critical, analytical, practical, professional, research and communication skills, to prepare students for postgraduate study and/or professional qualifications.
-Provide a challenging, stimulating and selfrewarding study environment.
+Provide a challenging, stimulating and self-rewarding study environment.
 Provide a framework whereby individual study paths may be forged based on choice from a range of options.
 Accommodate student needs in relation to maximising their career potential by enabling them to develop knowledge, understanding and skills in their chosen subject area.
 Train students in a professional manner such that it will enhance their employability prospects and help them towards a satisfying career in environmental science.
 Develop the skills necessary for life-long independent learning and acquisition of knowledge.